-- The provider must keep a file on each person utilizing the TBIW. - The files must contain all original documentation for services provided to the person by the provider responsible for development of the document (for example the case management agency should have the original Service Plan, the complete service assessment, contact notes, enrollment confirmation, etc.). - Original documentation on each person must be kept by the Medicaid provider for five years, with any and all exceptions having been declared resolved by the BMS, in the designated office that represents the county where services were provided.
+- The provider must keep a file on each member utilizing the TBIW. - The files must contain all original documentation for services provided to the member by the provider responsible for development of the document (for example the case management agency should have the original Person Centered Service Plan, the complete service assessment, contact notes, enrollment confirmation, etc.).